 What could possibly go wrong?

-Well, a new study just published in the Journal of the American Medical Association found that, after the ban went into effect, high school students were picking up cigarettes at a rate nearly double what is seen in other cities.
+Well, a new study just published in the Journal of the American Medical Association found that, after the ban went into effect, high school students were picking up cigarettes at a rate nearly double what was seen in other cities.

 "San Francisco’s flavor ban was associated with more than doubled odds of recent smoking among underage high school students relative to concurrent changes in other districts," the study's authors wrote.